renderings site plan photos

 Eugene studied at the University of Pittsburgh; Pennsylvania Academy for the Fine Arts; University of the Arts, Pittsburgh; the Johnson Atelier Technical Institute of Sculpture; Rutgers University in New Jersey; and the Academy of Art College in California.

 Anne Olsen Daub was educated at Fresno City College and Otis College of Art and Design in Los Angeles.
 She has lived in Los Angeles the past 15 years and has worked in the fashion industry at Mattel, designing and creating doll concepts and fashions for Barbie in both mainline and collectors.
 Since leaving Mattel, Anne has returned to her love of painting and mixed media.
 She explores the use of color, fabric, found objects and architectural elements in her work.
 Since 2002, Anne founded a line of one of a kind jewelry fashioned by hand for adornment of all people.
 Anne works intuitively to rethink, reimagine, conceptualize, and manipulate objects into unique and timeless mini pieces of art.
 These works exemplify uniqueness, character, imperfection, and conceptual archetypes.

 Station Art Plan

 Their artwork will capture the city’s special “Sense of Place,” born of a unique history in the citrus industry, a connection with the land, water and geography, its flora and fauna, along with cultural and community events and activities.
 There are no less than 25 parks and countless trails and hiking paths in the city.
-The station’s various art concepts celebrate the wonders of the parks, mountains and local history.
+The station’s various art plans celebrate the wonders of the parks, mountains and local history.
 A series of larger than life “walking sticks” located on the platform are inspired by the animals and notable historic characters of San Dimas.
 They are sentinels that remind the viewer of unseen wonders and majestic vistas of the San Dimas area.
 They evoke a sense of exploration and discovery.
 They are an ageless symbol of the explorer in all of us.
 The Daub team will also be creating 7 hand sculpted bas-relief ceramic panels that will be located on the platform or on the canopy column bases.
-The concepts developed for the station are delightful and interactive and allow the viewer an opportunity to pause and reflect on the city’s unique character and place.
+The plans developed for the station are delightful and interactive and allow the viewer an opportunity to pause and reflect on the city’s unique character and place.